A to Z of Destinations

-Get more info on husking mushing: With Wanderlust's complete travel guide
+Get more info on husking mushing: Wanderlust's complete travel guide

-These mind-blowingly big, old and beautiful monuments are so great they were actually built twice.
-Originally carved out of a cliff to honour Ramses II in the 13th century BC, the Great Temple and smaller Temple of Hathor were then cut up and relocated, block by block, in the 1960s to save them from the rapidly encroaching waters of the Nile, caused by the creation of Lake Nasser.
-It cost around a quarter of a billon dollars (in today’s money), but it looks like money well spent.
-Secure on the new riverbank, the 33m-high facade with its four inbuilt statues of Ramses impresses and interrogates visitors, just as it has for thousands of years.
+These big, old and beautiful monuments are so great they were actually built twice.
+Originally carved out of a cliff to honour Ramses II in the 13th century BC, the Great Temple and smaller Temple of Hathor were then cut up and relocated, block by block, in the 1960s to save them from the waters of the Nile, caused by the creation of Lake Nasser.
+Secure on the new riverbank, the 33m-high facade impresses and interrogates visitors, just as it has for thousands of years.

-Make it happen: There are sound and light shows 7pm-10pm, which add another dimension to this ancient landmark.
-Avoid visiting in the afternoon, when temperatures are at their scorching max.
+Make it happen: There are sound and light shows 7pm-10pm, which add another dimension.
+Avoid visiting in the afternoon, when temperatures are at their max.

 Most of us at one time or another have squinted through a pinhole in a piece of cardboard or donned a pair of particularly dark glasses to get a look at a solar eclipse.
-But there are those – numerous enough to have spawned the collective moniker of ‘umbraphiles’ – who are eclipse-chasers, traversing the globe in search of total solar eclipses (which come around every 18 months on average, although partial eclipses are far more common).
-We’ve had reports from readers watching this cosmic drama play out in Bhutan, Easter Island and Turkey among other places.
-The next is due in Australia in November 2012.
+But some travellers are eclipse-chasers, traversing the globe in search of total solar eclipses (which come around every 18 months on average).

 Make it happen: A number of tour operators run trips combining eclipse-watching with soft adventure.

-Get more info on the northern lights: With Wanderlust's complete travel guide
+Get more info on the northern lights: Wanderlust's complete travel guide

 Make it happen: Addo Elephant Park on the Eastern Cape is the third-largest national park in SA and home to the densest population of elephants in the world.

-Whether you rate a schlep up Africa’s highest mountain as a ‘great travel experience’ depends largely on when you’re asked.
-Question the climber rising at midnight to make the final push to the summit – an ascent from 4,000-ish metres to that longed-for success sign at 5,895m – and they’ll likely say not.
-At that moment it’s a tough, cold, thin-aired, boring, nauseating, exhausting hell-on-high.
-But ask that same soul about six hours later, when they’re grinning like an idiot on the roof of a continent, and the answer will be very different indeed.
+Whether you rate a schlep up Africa’s highest mountain as a ‘great travel experience’ depends on when you’re asked.
+Ask the climber making the final push to the summit – an ascent from 4,000-ish metres to 5,895m – and they’ll likely say not.
+At that moment it’s a tough, cold, nauseating, exhausting hell.
+But ask them six hours later, when they’re grinning like an idiot on the roof of a continent, and the answer will be very different.

 Make it happen: There are five main routes up Kilimanjaro: Machame, Marangu, Lemosho/Shira, Rongai and Umbwe.
 Climbs take 5-9 days; longer treks allow better acclimatisation.